ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 As you can see, this layer looks pixelated because it is made up of many cells, rectangles, of data.
 The darker blue and black areas are where the ocean is colder, while the lighter areas, closer to the equator, represent warmer ocean surface temperatures.

-Since this is a raster layer of the ocean, it’s kind of hard to see where the continent are.
+Since this is a raster layer of the ocean, it’s kind of hard to see where the continents are.
 Next, add the OpenStreetMap XYZ Tile layer, as you did in the Intro Tutorial.
 Make sure that it is above the “absolute” layer in the Layers menu; the “absolute” layer should disappear from view.

 We’re going to alter the transparency of the “OpenStreetMap” layer so that we can see the “absolute” layer through it.
 After all, we don’t want to completely erase the sea surface temperature data; we just want to be able to more easily contextualize the information presented there.